ReneOlsthoorn/Ground/README.md

 The modern software industry has turned it's back on high performance computing.
 Native assembly is much too dangerous!
 According to them...
 In modernity, security is prevalent above performance.
 "Write once, run anywhere" is the mantra.
 It cripples, however.
 Your PC is specific.
-Use the specifics to get the maximum performance!
+Use these specifics to get the maximum performance!

 ### The C++ problem
 C++ is often used as a high-performance language.
 In the past, I used it often, but it always resulted in unreadable code.
 Good luck with C++'s `reinterpret_cast<Object>(-1)` or `std::shared_ptr<>`.
 Maybe you will also wonder, like me, why the copy-constructor is not called when the compiler is doing `Return value optimization`.
-You cannot rely on that behaviour however, because some compilers will.
+You cannot rely on that behaviour however, because different compilers give different results.
 A fan of C++ is [OneLoneCoder](https://github.com/onelonecoder).
 In his olcUtil_Geometry2D.h, you see:
 ```
 	// closest(l,p)